anesgh58/VisCap/README.md

 After training the model supports **zero-shot classification**: encode an image and a set of text prompts, pick the prompt with the highest cosine similarity.

+Results are presented in the provided Jupyter notebook named demo.

 ## Project structure

 ```